C-DICE Sandpit participants: Frequently Asked Questions (FAQs)

 The theme of Sandpit 3 was Developing efficient and commercially viable short, medium and long term energy storage solutions that can be deployed widely and address the intermittency challenges of a fully integrated zero-carbon energy system.
 This sandpit focused on critical issues related to developing and successfully deploying the energy storage technologies that are essential to enabling the transition to a zero-carbon energy system.

-This page contains guidance to accompany the C-DICE Sandpit 2 Seedcorn Pathway Funding Call Word document.
+This page contains guidance to accompany the C-DICE Energy Storage Sandpit Seedcorn Pathway Funding Call Word document.

 Writing the proposal stage

 - What is the maximum funding pot that can be awarded?

 - What types of outcomes can the proposal include?

 - What costs can be included in the proposal?

 - Does the call pay 100% Full Economic Costs (FEC)?